Manasnaidu/Weather-App/README.md

-# Weather-App
+# Weather App
-A small App which can display weather at a particular location
+a small app which can display weather for a particular city using django and python requests, credits PP